isomerpages/sp-5gacademy/resources/events/_posts/2021-07-18-post-5g-technology-application-and-impact-across-industries-lessbrgreater-17-sep-2021-100-pm.md

 <center><a href="https://nus.syd1.qualtrics.com/jfe/form/SV_b7RJE8yBmCZvdjM" target="_blank"><button id="register" class="btn">Register Now</button></a></center>

 Thank you for your interest.
-This webinar is over.
-If you have any questions, please contact Webinar host: 5G Academy.
+This webinar is over. <br> If you have any questions, please contact Webinar host: 5G Academy.